 The Northern Peninsula is synonymous with water activities.
 It boasts 30 kilometres of beautiful golden sandy beaches and picture perfect scenery.
 From the Norfolk pine fringed Manly beach-side to the palm trees of Palm Beach, the area is a recreational heaven.
 You will pass sparkling waterways where boats bob up and down in the calm sparkling waters.
 Moreover, people swim, surf, body surf, snorkel, sail, kayak, windsurf, boat and fish throughout the area.
 Furthermore, many people jog, run and cycle taking in the area’s clean salted air.
 What’s more, surf life savers patrol every major Sydney beach.

 The insular peninsula, as it is known, is a great equaliser.
 Whilst some of the most expensive real estate is there and it is a popular place to live for some of the city’s movers and shakers, the people are really down to earth.
 The ex prime minister Tony Abbott was often interviewed coming out of the surf in just his Speedos.
 People from all walks of life go into the fish and chip shops in just their swimmers and thongs.

 In addition to the wonderful water, the area has more than its share of bush in the for of national parks and leafy suburbs.
 Ku-ring-gai National Park at the Northern extreme of the Beaches offers stunning views and untouched bush.
 It offers small secluded beaches where at times you will be on your own after a long walk through the bush.
 Throughout our Northern Beaches Tour you will be surprised at the amount of greenery in the suburbs we pass.

-Some of the highlights of this tour are:
+Some of the highlights of our beaches tour are: